sagarpanchal/faience-s-gtk-theme/README.md

-Faince S Theme
+Faience S Theme
 ==============
-Faince is a GTK Theme For Ubuntu 14.04.
+Faience is a GTK Theme For Ubuntu 14.04.